sjaehn/BWidgets/BDevices/README.md

 ## Keys

 A Keys device object is responsible the keyboard interaction.
-A Keys device object can be responsible for all keys (parameter type KEY_ANY) or (TODO) selected keys.
+A Keys device object can be responsible for selected keys or all keys (`KeyType::any`).

-A Keys object of the parameter type KEY_ANY is grabbed by the widget `EditLabel` upon clicking on it to make all keyboard entries to be passed to this widget.
+A Keys object of the `KeyType::any` is grabbed by the widget `EditLabel` and may be gabbed by `BWidgets::Navigatable` widgets upon clicking on it to make all keyboard entries to be passed to the respective widget.

 ## MouseButton